John Lennon: Former Beatles

 While Lennon remained consistently friendly with Starr during the years that followed the Beatles' break-up in 1970, his relationships with McCartney and Harrison varied.
 He was initially close to Harrison, but the two drifted apart after Lennon moved to the US in 1971.
 When Harrison was in New York for his December 1974 Dark Horse tour, Lennon agreed to join him on stage but failed to appear after an argument over Lennon's refusal to sign an agreement that would finally dissolve the Beatles' legal partnership.
 Harrison later said that when he visited Lennon during his five years away from music, he sensed that Lennon was trying to communicate, but his bond with Ono prevented him.
-Harrison offended Lennon in 1980 when he published an autobiography that Lennon felt made little mention of him.
+Harrison offended Lennon in 1980 when he published I, Me, Mine, an autobiography that Lennon felt made little mention of him.
 Lennon told Playboy, "I was hurt by it.
 By glaring omission ... my influence on his life is absolutely zilch ... he remembers every two-bit sax player or guitarist he met in subsequent years.
 I'm not in the book."